aminbiography/weather-app/README.md

 ---

-Would you like me to integrate this author block **into the full README.md** (so it’s ready to upload directly to your repository)?
-I can polish the formatting, emojis, and add a footer credit section to make it look like a professional open-source project.

----

 ## License

 This project is released under the **MIT License** — feel free to use and modify it for your own projects.

 ----

----

-Would you like me to **add code examples and screenshots** (in Markdown format) so your README looks even more polished for GitHub or portfolio use?